 If an acceptable standard of performance has been achieved during the further monitoring and review period, the capability procedure will end and the appraisal process will re-start where the employee is subject to Part A above.

 If progress has been made and there is confidence that wholly satisfactory performance will be achieved by a short extension, it may be appropriate to extend the monitoring and review period rather than to dismiss.
-The final written warning will be extended for a short specified assessment period.
+The final written warning will be extended for a short, specified assessment period.

 If performance has remained unsatisfactory, a decision will be made that the employee will be dismissed.
 The employee will be informed in writing as soon as possible of the reasons for the dismissal, the date on which the employment contract will end, the appropriate period of notice and whether the notice is to be served or there will be pay in lieu of notice and the right of appeal.